SJU Study Abroad ScholarshipsSJU Study Abroad Grants:

 **All forms of financial aid can be applied to Saint Joseph’s semester abroad programs.
 This includes Saint Joseph’s grants, loans, scholarships, and state and federal awards, such as Pell Grants and Guaranteed Student Loans.
 Students who have questions about their current financial aid package should contact their Financial Aid Advisor.**

 IFSA-Butler (Approved Programs: Birkbeck College in London, Macquarie University (Sydney), University of Queensland (Brisbane), University of Melbourne, Argentina Universities Program)

 IES (Approved Programs: European Culture and Society in Vienna, Paris - French Studies and Business and International Affairs)

 *Always check with your Study Abroad program website to see if any scholarships or travel grants are offered!

-Other External Scholarships & Financial Aid
+Other External Study Abroad Scholarships

 For a comprehensive list of 40+ national scholarships for studying abroad, please see our Outside Scholarships Chart.
 Note: These scholarships are not endorsed by the CIP, just provided as a starting place for your research.
 For the most up-to-date information, please see individual scholarship websites.